Monitoring as a Service (MaaS) in the Cloud – Does it Work?

 When to Use On-Premise Monitoring

-- Customer has the expertise and IT personnel: Customers may already have the expertise in setting up and managing a monitoring framework in-house.
+- The customer has the expertise and IT personnel: Customers may already have the expertise in setting up and managing a monitoring framework in-house.
 If the customer has the IT personnel to manage the monitoring framework, then on-premise monitoring is a good option.

 The Adoption of Cloud and Software as a Service Delivery Models